The 2019 A.I.Virtanen Prize to Professor Tapio Salmi.

 achievements in the fields represented by the aforementioned societies.
 Special attention is paid to broad-minded, still scientifically active nominees.
 Interdisciplinary approach to research is also highlighted.

 The A.I.
-Virtanen Prize was awarded to Tapio Salmi at a ceremony held at the House of the Estates December 10, 2019.
-Award was given by the chairs of the Finnish Chemical Society Pekka Joensuu, Anu Turpeinen from the Foundation for Nutrition Research and Hannu Koistinen from the Biobio Society.
+Virtanen Prize was awarded to Tapio Salmi (second on the left) at a ceremony held at the House of the Estates December 10, 2019.
+Award was given by the chairs of the Finnish Chemical Society Pekka Joensuu (first on the left), Anu Turpeinen from the Foundation for Nutrition Research and Hannu Koistinen from the Biobio Society.
 Photo: Finnish Chemical Society.

 The prize, designed by sculptor Aimo Tukiainen, was awarded for the 19th time.
-Photo: Finnish Chemical Society.
+Photo of Tapio Salmi: Finnish Chemical Society.